petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/configuring-sso-and-idp.md

 Clarity has been using a Microsoft Active Directory for the past few years to manage user access to different on-premise systems.
 But with the benefits that come with single sign-on (SSO) and the move towards cloud-based systems, Clarity needs to consider the different options available.

 Liferay can support a traditional active directory if Clarity chooses to integrate their on-premise directory.
-To connect to an active directory, you simply add the server to the Liferay settings.
+To connect to an active directory, add the server to the Liferay settings.
 This configuration is available under _Instance Settings_ &rarr; _LDAP_.

 ![Add an active directory server to Liferay.](./configuring-sso-and-idp/images/03.png)